-Loggerhead sea turtles have been captured in the DSLL fishery in 9 of the 18 years between 2004 and 2021.
-During this 18-year time interval fishery observers reported that 16 loggerhead sea turtles were captured in the DSLL fishery.
-When these reports are adjusted to account for the percentage of observer coverage, about 79 loggerhead sea turtles are likely to have been captured in the fishery in the 18-year period from 2004 to 2021 (McCracken 2019a; McCracken and Cooper 2020a, 2020b, 2021a, 2022a).
+Loggerhead sea turtles have been captured in the DSLL fishery in 10 of the 19 years between 2004 and 2022.
+During this 19-year time interval fishery observers reported that 19 loggerhead sea turtles were captured in the DSLL fishery.
+When these reports are adjusted to account for the percentage of observer coverage, about 94 loggerhead sea turtles are likely to have been captured in the fishery in the 18-year period from 2004 to 2022 (McCracken 2019a; McCracken and Cooper 2020a, 2020b, 2021a, 2022a).
+The value for 2022 was estimated based on the expansion factor with 3 observed captures and observer coverage of 20.22% (5/[20.22/100]=14.8 rounded to 15).

 All of the loggerhead turtles captured in this fishery would be North Pacific loggerhead sea turtles, which nest at one or more of the nesting beaches in Japan.
-Fifteen of the 16 loggerhead sea turtles observed captured in the DSLL had carapace length recorded.
-Based on these 15 turtles, sizes of loggerhead sea turtles captured by the DSLL fishery ranged from 54 to 76 cm SCL (Figure 61).
+Seventeen of the 19 loggerhead sea turtles observed captured in the DSLL had carapace length recorded.
+Based on these 17 turtles, sizes of loggerhead sea turtles captured by the DSLL fishery ranged from 57.5 to 76 cm SCL (Figure 61).
 The minimum size of nesting North Pacific loggerhead sea turtles is 75 cm SCL (Hatase et al. 2004).
-Therefore loggerhead sea turtles interacting with the fishery are primarily juveniles, although the three largest, ranging from 73.5 to 76 cm SCL may be subadults or adults.
+Therefore loggerhead sea turtles interacting with the fishery are primarily juveniles, although the six largest, ranging from 73.5 to 76 cm SCL may be subadults or adults.

 Figure 61.
-Lengths of observed North Pacific loggerhead sea turtles interacting with the DSLL fishery from 2004 to 2021 (n=15).
+Lengths of observed North Pacific loggerhead sea turtles interacting with the DSLL fishery from 2004 to 2022 (n=17).

-Spatially, North Pacific loggerhead turtles were captured across the longitudinal range of the highest DSLL fishery effort (Figure 63), but all captures occurred north of 14° North latitude.
+Spatially, North Pacific loggerhead turtles were captured across the longitudinal range of the highest DSLL fishery effort (Figure 63), but all captures occurred north of $14^{\circ}$ North latitude.
 As with all species considered in this biological opinion, a hotspot analysis was conducted using ArcGIS to map the observed interactions with loggerhead sea turtles (Figure 62).
 We highlight, blue areas have lower density of interactions than those areas with orange or reds.
 The key was adjusted to illustrate low versus high-density values and is consistent with all other spatial maps presented.
-Therefore, the data shows most interactions with the species occur to the northeast of the MHI just outside of the EEZ.
+Therefore, the data show most interactions with the DPS occur to the northeast of the MHI just outside of the EEZ.
 Additionally, while the density was strong enough to create a heatmap, we caution that a small number of data were used to generate this map and some locations did not have sufficient density to project.
-However, this species does not follow the same spatial trends as identified in other species caught in this fishery.
-Although 2021 data is not shown in the heatmap analysis, and 2022 data are preliminary, the incidental interactions with this species (n =4) occurred within the same geographic area as depicted in the figure.
-Therefore we would not expect any significant changes in the data, but only strengthen the density values depicted within this geographical area.
+However, this DPS does not follow the same spatial trends as identified in other species caught in this fishery.
+Although 2021 and 2022 data are not shown in the heatmap analysis, the incidental interactions with this DPS (n = 4) occurred within the same geographic area as depicted in the figure.
+Therefore, we would not expect any significant changes in the data, but only strengthen the density values depicted within this geographical area.